Regular exercise is good for your health and asthma controlHealth | 19/08/2022

 - If pollen is a trigger, consider moving indoors on high pollen count days.

-- Nordic walking can be a boon to your lungs and your back as you get started, thanks to the poles supporting your neck and shoulders.
+- Nordic walking can be a beneficial to your lungs and your back as you get started, thanks to the poles supporting your neck and shoulders.

 By Courtney Tenz